 As you start up your business this way, how well it scales, will determine if you might be able to secure further funding from an investor or a financial institution.

 The rise of micro-finance banks in Nigeria, has led to the emergence of credit cards and micro loans.
 There are also a few companies like Renmoney in Nigeria, who give out micro-loans to business owners within a very short period without collateral.
+It’s important to consider the cost of credit, particularly when buying an expensive vehicle such as a caravan.

 These micro-credit institutions, and credit cards, can be a good way to grow your business faster.